Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Builds Cash Value

-Cash value is an important selling point for whole life insurance.
+Cash value is an important selling point for whole life insurance plans.
 It is a savings account built into your policy that grows with time.
-You can borrow from or against the cash value and even use it as collateral for third-party loans.
+You can borrow from or against the cash value with regular withdrawals and even use it as collateral for a third-party policy loan.

 Tax Advantages